 If you want to stand back and watch your dog have some fun, then this is the game for you.
 You need to make two holes opposite each other in the top third of the plastic bottle so that you can thread the string through them.

 You can use chairs, door handles or any other stable platform to tie the ends of the string to.
-Just make sure that the bottle ends up suspended at a comfortable height for your dog.
+Just make sure that the bottle ends up suspended at a comfortable height to keep your dog from over stretching

-Put a few pieces of kibble in the bottle and encourage your dog to spin it to get the kibble out.
+Put a few pieces of dog food in the bottle and encourage your dog to spin it to get the kibble out.

-The closer the holes are to the centre the easier it is for your dog to tip the bottle over.
+The closer the holes are to the centre of the bottle the easier it is for your dog to tip the bottle over.
 Don’t be afraid to show your dog how to play the game by spinning the bottle over so your dog gets some ‘free’ treats.